neoclide/coc-tsserver/Readme.md

 - `typescript.tsserver.useSeparateSyntaxServer` Use `tsserver.useSyntaxServer` instead.
 - `typescript.enablePromptUseWorkspaceTsdk` No propmpts given.
-- `typescript.tsc.autoDetect` Used for task, no such feature.
+- `typescript.tsc.autoDetect` Used for task, not supported.
-- `typescript.surveys.enabled` No such feature.
+- `typescript.surveys.enabled` Not supported.

 Renamed configurations to use `tsserver` as prefix: